jvican/jvican.github.io/content/post/from-45s-to-1s.md

 [`case-app`](https://github.com/alexarchambault/case-app/), a command-line
 parsing library for Scala that uses [Shapeless](https://github.com/milessabin/shapeless).
-In our case, the reason why the compilation takes 60 seconds.
+In our case, the reason why the compilation takes 30 seconds.

-Waiting 60 seconds for a change to take effect (even under incremental compilation) is a no-go.
-Long waits kill my productivity and get me out of the zone, which affects my decision-making process a big deal.
+Waiting 30 seconds for a change to take effect (even under incremental compilation) is a no-go.
+It may not seem much, but such a long waits kill my productivity and get me out of the zone, which affects my decision-making process a big deal.

 In the past, I've also noticed that a slow workflow discourages me from adding complete test suites (the more tests I add the more I need to wait to